snotskie/ttrpg/site/src/playing.md

     What this looks like can vary per DM, per table, or per scene.

-    Some DMs may prefer a “fail forward” approach like in *Kids on Bikes*, where Blessing Dice are given whenever a player fails a check.
-Others may prefer a "natural" approach like in *Dungeons and Dragons*, where they award them when the players roll the highest value on their die.
+    Some DMs may prefer an approach where Blessing Dice are given whenever a player fails a check.
+Others may prefer an approach where they award them when the players roll the highest value on their die.
 Others still may prefer to award them when the players engage in cool roleplay, when they solve puzzles or complete quests, as a fixed supply at the start of each session or arc, or so on.
 And having the source of Blessing Dice suddenly dry up in grittier parts of the story can be a *very* effective way to put the pressure on.

     The way you award Blessing Dice is one of the most powerful tools in your toolbelt as a DM in this game!
 Use it well!